11 Mistakes to Avoid When Tracking After WLSMay 5, 2017

 11. Track your success

 Most people focus on the long-term goal instead of the many short-term goals and changes you are making that are lead you to success.
 Acknowledge the positive lifestyle changes that you are doing daily.
 Make specific, weekly goals that are attainable.
 As an example, you could set your goal for this week to bring your food with you to work every day for lunch.
 Another example might be for you to fit in some cardio and weight training four times this week.
 Whatever your short-term goals are, always reward yourself (in a non-food way) for accomplishing them.
 Be your own best cheerleader.
 It is okay to tell yourself that you are doing a great job!

 Every day is a challenge.
 Every day takes planning to live a healthy lifestyle.
 Tracking yourself after weight loss surgery is crucial.
 It holds you accountable for the choices you are making.
 It also lets you recognize how well you are doing and that you ARE in control!
 Food, diet and living a healthy lifestyle should be habitual (timing and spacing of meals) and rituals for the best results.
 Tracking daily will help you get there.
 Before you know it, these healthy changes will become a part of your everyday routine!
 Now is your time to maximize your self-monitoring and create healthy habits for a lifetime!

 ABOUT THE AUTHORSharon George, MS, RD, CDN received her B.A. in Psychology from Syracuse University.
 She completed a second Bachelor’s degree in Nutrition at L.I.U.C.W.
 Post and received her Master’s degree in Community Counseling from Hofstra University.
 She has been published in OH Magazine and Bariatrics Today.
-After working as a clinical Registered Dietician at several New York hospitals, Sharon has dedicated her career to Bariatric Nutrition for the past 15 years at the New York Bariatric Group.
+Sharon has dedicated her career to Bariatric Nutrition for the past 15 years at the New York Bariatric Group.

 Read more articles from Sharon!